-Since 1982 the Western Tasmanian Wilderness National Park has been included as a UNESCO World Heritage listing
+Since 1982 THE Tasmanian Wilderness National Park has been included as a World Heritage listing

 How’s that for diversity?

-Despite the UNESCO listing, people can still access our wilderness.
-With this access come a responsibility to respect the unspoilt environment and ensure the cultural and heritage values which saw the area listed are not destroyed.
+Despite the listing, people can still access our wilderness.
+With this access come a responsibility to respect the unspoilt environment and ensure the cultural and heritage values which saw the area listed is not destroyed.

-The West Coast’s natural, distinctive beauty has evolved over millennia and since 1982 the Western Tasmanian Wilderness National Park has been included as a UNESCO World Heritage listing.
+The West Coast’s natural, distinctive beauty has evolved over millennia and since 1982 the Tasmanian Wilderness has been included in the World Heritage Listing.

-That’s almost a million hectares of pristine habitat considered to be of global significance due to its natural and cultural features.
+That’s almost a million hectares of pristine habitat considered to be of global significance due to its natures and cultural features.
 Right here.
 In our backyard.